Sense: Vision

 Cats have the ability to see in low light, which is due to muscles surrounding their irides–which contract and expand their pupils–as well as to the tapetum lucidum, a reflective membrane that optimizes the image.

 Pit vipers, pythons and some boas have organs that allow them to detect infrared light, such that these snakes are able to sense the body heat of their prey.
 The common vampire bat may also have an infrared sensor on its nose.
 It has been found that birds and some other animals are tetrachromats and have the ability to see in the ultraviolet down to 300 nanometers.
 Bees and dragonflies are also able to see in the ultraviolet.
 Mantis shrimps can perceive both polarized light and multispectral images and have twelve distinct kinds of color receptors, unlike humans which have three kinds and most mammals which have two kinds.

 Cephalopods have the ability to change color using chromatophores in their skin.
 Researchers believe that opsins in the skin can sense different wavelengths of light and help the creatures choose a coloration that camouflages them, in addition to light input from the eyes.
 Other researchers hypothesize that cephalopod eyes in species which only have a single photoreceptor protein may use chromatic aberration to turn monochromatic vision into color vision, explaining pupils shaped like the letter U, the letter W, or a dumbbell, as well as explaining the need for colorful mating displays.
 Some cephalopods can distinguish the polarization of light.

 Spatial orientation

 Many invertebrates have a statocyst, which is a sensor for acceleration and orientation that works very differently from the mammalian's semi-circular canals.

-Not human analogues
+Non-human analogues

-In addition, some animals have senses that humans do not, including the following:
+In addition, some animals have senses that humans lack.

 Magnetoception

 Magnetoception (or magnetoreception) is the ability to detect the direction one is facing based on the Earth's magnetic field.
 Directional awareness is most commonly observed in birds, which rely on their magnetic sense to navigate during migration.
 It has also been observed in insects such as bees.
 Cattle make use of magnetoception to align themselves in a north–south direction.
 Magnetotactic bacteria build miniature magnets inside themselves and use them to determine their orientation relative to the Earth's magnetic field.
-There has been some recent (tentative) research suggesting that the Rhodopsin in the human eye, which responds particularly well to blue light, can facilitate magnetoception in humans.
+There has been some recent (tentative) research suggesting that the rhodopsin in the human eye, which responds particularly well to blue light, can facilitate magnetoception in humans.